testdotai/java-appium-sdk-demo/README.md

 🎥 Click [here](https://testdotai.github.io/static-assets/appium-demo/no_ai_example_flow.mp4) to see a video of the expected behavior.

-This sample code is using the standard Appium selectors without any AI, which is how apps today are commonly tested.
+Thus far, this sample code is using the standard Appium selectors without any AI, which is how apps today are commonly tested.
 However, these selectors are fragile and break easily, as even minor changes to an App may cause them to *immediately* stop working.
 Fortunately, the test.ai SDK is equipped to help you avoid this unecessary hassle.

 ### Using test.ai with Appium